iterative/dvc.org/content/docs/use-cases/experiment-bookkeeping.md

 which is used internally for these features.
 No need to worry about Git during experimentation though!
 Everything your team may need for a regular version control workflow later will still be available.

+On top od that, every DVC feature is language agnostic and Experiments is no exception.
+You can expect the same convenience and performance whether you are using Jupyter Notebooks or Scala, CSV dataframes or HDFS file partitions.